erikalls18/ms-api/README.md

 ## Microservices Deployment Platform

 This project is a platform designed to streamline the deployment and management of microservices in Kubernetes.
-The application enables users to authenticate securely and, upon authentication, grants access to various microservices using a JWT token, ensuring efficient and seamless deployment workflows.
+The application enables users to authenticate securely and, upon authentication, grants access to create microservices, environments, and deployments.

-Key Features
+### Key Features

-    User Authentication: Secure login system with JWT token-based authorization.
-    Microservice Deployment: Simplified and efficient access to deploy and manage microservices.
+The application operates with two independent APIs:

+- **deploy_auth**: A containerized API with a PostgreSQL database that securely manages user authentication using a JWT token-based authorization system.
+- **ms_api**: Handles CRUD operations on a PostgreSQL database and automates the creation of deployments in Kubernetes, simplifying the deployment process.
 #
 # Tech Stack